singhdivyank/Quantum/Superdense coding/readme.md

 ## Importance of entanglement

-If Alice and Bob do not share entanglement before the protocol begins then it is impossible then it is impossible to send two classical bits using a single qubit
+If Alice and Bob do not share entanglement before the protocol begins then it is impossible to send two classical bits using a single qubit

 ## Importance of two qubits